How To Overcome Late Payment Excuses

 Will be paid shortly.
 Confirm an exact date and follow up accordingly.

 Hasn't been passed to accounts yet.
-Ask them to deal with it immediately and ask for details of the accounts team to follow up with them direct.
+Ask them to deal with it immediately and ask for details of the accounts team to follow up with them directly.

-Invoice is disputed.
+The invoice is disputed.
 Calling before the invoice is due can be helpful in preventing this being used as an excuse.
 If a dispute is mentioned, take details and try and get it resolved.
-Disputes could be caused by many things ranging from a minor discrepancy on an invoice to the wrong customer having been billed for an transaction, making the invoice invalid.
+Disputes could be caused by many things ranging from a minor discrepancy on an invoice to the wrong customer having been billed for a transaction, making the invoice invalid.

 Changing my bank.
 Ask for proof.
 Ask when it will be resolved and diarise to follow up.
 This is very unlikely to cause any significant delay so is likely to be an excuse.